-A minimum of 7 day, 12-hour counts is required for all pavement designs.
+A minimum of 7 day, 12-hour counts is required for all pavement designs with the relevant truck splits shown as a percentage.
 The appropriate locations shall be identified and discussed with the Client prior to the appointment of the Traffic monitoring service provider.